kirbydesign/designsystem/readme.md

 ## About

-Kirby Design System is a UX Component library implementing the [Kirby Design Philosophy][kirby.design].
+KKKirby Design System is a UX Component library implementing the [Kirby Design Philosophy][kirby.design].

 Kirby Components are built on top of [Angular][angular] and can be used in Angular projects.